You have probably seen degraded streams. The banks of the stream are steep, and often times, eroding. Excessive sediment smothers aquatic habitats.

 During a stabilization or enhancement, an attempt is made to stabilize the stream without greatly altering the location.
 Stabilization and enhancement is done when constraints are present in urban areas that do not allow for a full restoration project.
 Stabilization will employ some restoration methods, such as sloping the banks and re-vegetating.
 However, stabilization employs the use of man-made structures to help direct stream flow away from banks.
 These types of structures help to alleviate bank stress and help to improve water quality and habitat for beneficial stream bugs and fish.
 Stabilization can also employ the use of bioengineering to help stabilize banks.
 Bioengineering is the use of both special plants and products that help stabilize the soil by plant root growth.

-The City of Greensboro is responsible for stream stabilization and enhancements.
+In addition, the City of Greensboro is responsible for stream stabilization and enhancements.
 Through a detailed evaluation of stream bank erosion and water quality, the City determines which erosion and stream projects are viable for stabilization and enhancement.
 A list of current projects is below: